The average person checks their phone once every twelve minutes.

 Of course, marketers were quick to realise this way before tailored advertisements started popping up in your inbox and on your Facebook feed… I am, of course, referring to the good old days of SMS marketing!

-But, have the above-mentioned digital marketing methods made SMS marketing obsolete?
+But, have the above-mentioned digital marketing methods made it obsolete?
 Of course not, SMSes have an open rate of 95%, compared to just 24% for emails!

 Besides, SMS marketing has become a surprisingly vacant field with marketers moving to social media, which means whoever makes it the “in” thing again gets the early bird advantage.